madecomfy/gatsby-plugin-asset-path/README.md

 }
 ```

-### additionalFiles
+### additionalPaths

 Default: []

-Additional files to move to the asset directory.
+Additional paths to files/folders that should be moved to the asset directory.

 ```javascript
 // Your gatsby-config.js